mrisher/smtp-sts/mta-sts.md

    the `_mta-sts` TXT record).
 If a new policy is not found, existing rules for the case of temporary message delivery failures apply (as discussed in [@!RFC5321] section 4.5.4.1).

+# Reporting Failures

+MTA-STS is intended to be used along with TLSRPT (TODO: add ref) in order to ensure implementing domains can detect cases of both benign and malicious failures, and to ensure that failures that indicate an active attack are discoverable.
+As such, senders who also implement TLSRPT SHOULD treat the following events as reportable failures:

+* HTTPS policy fetch failures when a valid TXT record is present.

+* Policy fetch failures of any kind when a valid policy exists in the policy cache.

+* Delivery attempts in which a contacted MX does not support STARTTLS or does not present a certificate which validates according to the applied policy.

 # Operational Considerations